“Therefore they that were scattered abroad went every where preaching the word.” (Acts 8:4)

 God has given two great commissions to His people, both of which would require worldwide effort to accomplish.
-Both, however, were so resisted that God Himself had to step in and force them to be obedient.
+Both, however, were so resisted that God Himself had to step in and force His people to be obedient.

-Immediately after the great Flood, God gave the following command: "Be fruitful, and multiply, and replenish the earth" (Genesis 9:1).
-This was an extension of the Edenic mandate given to Adam in the beginning, a commission to fill the earth and exercise dominion over it, under God (Genesis 1:28).
-Noah's descendants, however, decided to stay in Babel and "make us a name, lest we be scattered abroad upon the face of the whole earth."
-As a result of this rebellion, "the Lord did there confound the language of all the earth: and from thence did the Lord scatter them abroad upon the face of all the earth" (Genesis 11:4,9).
+Immediately after the great Flood, God gave the following command: “Be fruitful, and multiply, and replenish the earth” (Genesis 9:1).
+This was an extension of the Edenic mandate given to Adam in the beginning, a commission to fill the earth and exercise dominion over it under God (1:28).
+Noah’s descendants, however, decided to stay in Babel and “make us a name, lest we be scattered abroad upon the face of the whole earth.”
+As a result of this rebellion, “the LORD did there confound the language of all the earth: and from thence did the LORD scatter them abroad upon the face of all the earth” (11:4, 9).

-But they remained in Jerusalem instead of spreading out to "the uttermost part of the earth" (Acts 1:8).
-Therefore God once again intervened and "there was a great persecution against the church which was at Jerusalem; and they were all scattered abroad. . ."
-(Acts 8:1).
-Then, finally began their full obedience to the great commission, for "they that were scattered abroad went every where preaching the word," and eventually some "of all nations, and kindreds, and people, and tongues" will stand in saving faith before the Lord (Revelation 7:9).
+But they remained in Jerusalem instead of spreading out to “the uttermost part of the earth” (1:8).
+Therefore, God once again intervened, and “there was a great persecution against the church which was at Jerusalem: and they were all scattered abroad” (8:1).
+Then, finally, began their full obedience to the great commission, for “they that were scattered abroad went every where preaching the word,” and eventually some “of all nations, and kindreds, and people, and tongues” will stand in saving faith before the Lord (Revelation 7:9).
 HMM